edysfy/Group_website/README.md

 <img src="supporting_images/titmp.png" width="650px">
 </p>

-  ## Click the image to fly to the trailer...
+  ## Click the GIF to fly to the trailer...

 <div align="center">